SpaceWalkerRS/alternate-current/README.md

 MSPT contributions of redstone dust are up to 20 times lower with Alternate Current, all the while maintaining a high level of Vanilla parity.
 Its low number of code modifications make it minimally invasive, so it is an easy drop-in replacement for Vanilla redstone dust.

-When compared to other popular redstone optimizations, Alternate Current comes out on top:

-- [Lithium](https://modrinth.com/mod/lithium) is up to 10 times slower.
-- [RedstoneWireTurbo](https://www.curseforge.com/minecraft/mc-mods/carpet) is up to 4 times slower.

 ## How does it work?

 The algorithm Alternate Current uses was designed with the following goals in mind: